futureofcoding/futureofcoding.org/drafts/dctp.md

 Explaining original FRP could be the explicit goal of the paper a la http://worrydream.com/ScientificCommunicationAsSequentialArt/ for Conal's https://github.com/conal/talk-2015-essence-and-origins-of-frp/blob/master/README.md (or maybe https://github.com/conal/talk-2014-lambdajam-denotational-design or https://github.com/conal/talk-2015-more-elegant-frp)

+Simon's [Let's Reinvent FRP](http://vindum.io/blog/lets-reinvent-frp/) does this reasonably well, but makes the same "mistake" I did about going to canvas instead of HTML...

 ### What isn't considered harmful?

 The game of removing goto, control flow/statements, mutation... math seems to be OK.
 The game of adding back in, goto can be replace with X (dikjstra), mutation with recursion/HOF, control flow is often unnecessary and can be replaced with data flow.